The Bankrate promise

 - When it's time to pay your mortgage, you can do so in many ways, such as auto-pay, online or by mail.

 Your mortgage statement has important details about your loan balance and payments.
 You should receive a statement each month from your mortgage servicer.
 Here, we’ll tell you what a mortgage statement looks like, so you’ll know exactly what to expect every month.

 What is a mortgage statement?

 A mortgage statement is a document containing the latest details about your loan, including your monthly payment.
-Your mortgage lender or servicer is required by law to send you statements for each billing cycle.
+The law requires your mortgage lender or servicer to send you statements for each billing cycle.

-Mortgage statements are typically issued once a month via mail; you can view them any time on your lender’s or servicer’s website, as well.
-You might have the option to receive them electronically, but as a practice, you might want to stick with paper statements, as it’s often easier to spot errors on a hard copy versus email.
+Mortgage statements are typically issued once a month via mail.
+You can also find them on your lender’s or servicer’s website.
+You might be able to receive them electronically, but it may be easier to spot any errors on a hard copy versus an electronic copy.

 - Account/loan number: This is the number associated with your loan.
 You might see it displayed when you log into your servicer’s website.
 If you contact your servicer for any reason, you’ll need to provide this number.